Fresh Pink Lemonade

 Directions

-- Make the Cranberry Syrup
+- Prepare the Cranberry Syrup

-Bring to a gentle simmer over medium heat and cook for 8–12 minutes, until the cranberries burst and the liquid is deeply colored, stirring occasionally. - Strain the Syrup
+In a medium saucepan, combine the cranberries, sugar, and water.
+Bring to a gentle simmer over medium heat and cook for 8–12 minutes, stirring occasionally, until the cranberries burst and release deep color and clean acidity.
+This is extraction, not reduction — the liquid should stay fluid and bright rather than thick. - Strain and Cool

 *Notes :